Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Randal Grichuk At The Plate

-- Grichuk has nine doubles, a home run and nine walks while hitting .372.
+- Grichuk has 10 doubles, a home run and nine walks while hitting .367.

-- Grichuk has picked up a hit in 82.6% of his 23 games this year, with multiple hits in 47.8% of them.
+- Grichuk is batting .471 during his last outings and is riding a four-game hitting streak.

-- He has scored in 11 of 23 games this year, and more than once 4 times.
+- He has scored in 11 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.